torvalds/linux/Documentation/dev-tools/kselftest.rst

 In general, the rules for selftests are

- * Do as much as you can if you're not root;
+ * Do as much as you can if you're yest root;

  * Don't take too long;